-SpaceX to launch secretive satellite for U.S. intelligence agency
+SpaceX delays launch of secretive satellite for U.S. Intelligence agency

 Related: See the view from SpaceX's historic mission

-Sunday's launch is the first for SpaceX since the historic SES-10 mission last month.
+Monday's launch is the first for SpaceX since the historic SES-10 mission last month.

 That mission marked the first time SpaceX launched a used first-stage rocket booster toward orbital space -- marking a huge leap toward reaching SpaceX's goal of drastically reducing the price of spaceflight.